stroemlind/loppan/README.md

 ## Deployment
 The site was deployed to Heroku.
 The steps to deploy are as follows:
-* Go to the Heroku site, sign up for free if you do not already have an account.
+* Go to the [Heroku](https://id.heroku.com/) site, [sign up](https://signup.heroku.com/login) for free if you do not already have an account.
     * If creating an account, fill in the signup form with name.
 * On the dashboard page, navigate to the Create New App button and click.
 * Give the app a unique name; it can not have the same name as another app, choose the region you are currently located in and select Create app.
 * On the apps dashboard page, navigate to the Settings tab.
 * On the Settings page, go down to the config vars section.
-* Create a config var, set the key to PORT, value to 8000, and click add.
+* Create a config var, set the key to `PORT`, value to `8000`, and click add.
 * Navigate down to Buildpacks and select "Add buildpacks".
-* Select python and click "Save changes".
-Click "Add buildpacks again and select nodejs, click "Save changes".
+* Select `python` and click "Save changes".
+Click "Add buildpacks again and select `nodejs`, click "Save changes".
 Make sure that python is at the top of the list in the buildpacks field.
 * Navigate to the Deploy tab and down to the section called Deployment method.
 * Select GitHub and confirm the connection between Heroku and GitHub.
 * Search for the project's repository name on GitHub and click "connect" to link GitHub with Heroku.